UnicoLab/keras-model-registry/docs/tutorials/basic-workflows.md

 # 🔄 Basic Workflows

-Learn the fundamental workflows for building tabular models with KMR layers.
+Learn the fundamental workflows for building tabular models with KerasFactory layers.
 This tutorial covers the most common patterns and best practices.

 ## 📋 Table of Contents